 When a baby is crying, it can be hard for anyone other than the person who mostly looks after him to calm him down and settle him off to sleep.
 And even for this person it can be hard to calm him down.

 If this is happening for you, you could start to help him to enjoy being with you more by spending more time with him while he is wide awake and ready for play, or for doing things he enjoys.
 Have a look at the topic Fathers - your relationship with your baby.

 Dads often find bath time is fun for both of them.
 You can hold them softly and slowly massage their body, or have games such as blowing bubbles on their tummy and tickling their feet.
 They will often laugh back when you laugh.

 Some babies don't like baths, so this may not be the best way to start for them.
 It can be fun to hold them in your arms and walk around showing them things in the room or the garden.
 They like the sound of voices, and telling them what things are called helps them learn about talking and listening.

 Many people do not know how to play with babies – after all there is so much they cannot yet do.
 But even young babies enjoy playing.
-There is a topic 'Growing and learning with babies' that might give you some ideas.
+Have a look at Play with children.

 Using a baby sling can also be a good way of settling your baby and becoming closer to him.